Applying for Critical Parking Permits

 Critical Parking Permits assigned to a business are not transferable between individuals.
 For questions, contact Traffic & Parking Services, 612-673-2886.

-Renewal notices are sent by mail approximately one month prior to the expiration date.
-If your permit expires at the end of March, you should receive a renewal notice by March 1 st. If a notice is not received, please contact Traffic & Parking Services for additional information.
+Renewal notices are sent approximately one month prior to the expiration date.
+If your permit expires at the end of March, you should receive a renewal notice by March 1st.
+If a notice is not received, please contact the customer service line at (877) 817-3745.